Pastry Pimp. Inspired Writer. Potty-Mouthed Podcaster.

 MY LIFE BEFORE NOW

 I grew up in a family that included alcoholism, drug addiction, sexual abuse, mental health issues and more.
 I was hospitalized for depression at 17 (watch my candid video about this subject) and had an unplanned pregnancy at 18.
 My mother died of brain cancer when she was only 56, and I have been living under the poverty line for almost 2 decades.
 Each of these events have shaped who I am today.
 For the better.
-I wouldn’t change a thing.
+I wouldn’t change a thing because of all that I gained and learned along the way, and because each of those challenges have allowed me to inspire others who have faced similar struggles.

 THE BEING THAT CHANGED IT ALL